a2pr/lean-tech-challegue/work-journal.md

     - response for unauthenticated is empty with 401 [x]

 - Update controllers to match requirement use feature test to verify []
-- Make test for relevelant components in facade []
+- Make test for relevelant components in facade [x]
+- swagger ui implementation set [x]
+- Postman collection set up [x]

 ....
 - Install docker to work in different machines